SJaffa/Jplots/paper.md

 # The J plots method

-The basics of the J plots method, as described in `@Jaffa, S. E.:2018`, takes as input set of real-valued pixels representing a part of a greyscale image (called a 'structure').
+The basics of the J plots method, as described in `@2018Jaffa`, takes as input set of real-valued pixels representing a part of a greyscale image (called a 'structure').
 For each structure, we calculate the area, $A$ (number of pixels), mass $M$ (sum of pixel values), centre of mass and principle moments of inertia, $I_{1..D}$, where $D$ is the number of dimensions.
 We also calculate what the moments would be for a reference shape of the same mass and area, $I_{0}$.
 The J momets are then defined as

 $J_{1...D} = I_{0} + I_{1...D}/I_{0} - I_{1...D}